 OSHA Recordkeeping - An exposure incident is evaluated to determine if the case meets OSHA's Recordkeeping requirements.
-This determination and the recording activities are done by the Director of Environmental Health and Radiation Safety.
+This determination and the recording activities are done by the Department of Environmental Health and Radiation Safety.

 In order to make sure that our employees receive the best and most timely treatment if an exposure to bloodborne pathogens should occur, our facility has set up a comprehensive post-exposure evaluation and follow-up process.
 This process is overseen by the following departments:

 We recognize that much of the information involved in this process must remain confidential, and we will do everything possible to protect the privacy of the people involved.

 Employees are transported to a nearby medical facility for post-exposure evaluation and follow-up.

 As the first step in this process, the consulting health care professional will provide an exposed employee with the following confidential information:

 Identification of the source individual, if applicable. (unless infeasible or prohibited by law)

 Next, if possible, the source individual's blood is tested to determine HBV or HIV infectivity.
 This information will also be made available to the exposed employee, if it is obtained.
 At that time, the employee will be made aware of any applicable laws and regulations concerning the disclosure of the identity and infectious status of the source individual.

 Finally, the blood of the exposed employee is collected and tested for HBV and HIV status as soon as feasible after the exposure incident (an employee may decline this step).